thompsonshi2020/currencyfair/README.md

 #### Assumptions
+Different validation rules of all the pararmeters should be implemented.
+The POST endpoint now is just validated all parameters are mandatory.

-The below "originatingCountry" are supported:
+The below "originatingCountry" are assumed to support:
   ```
   "NO", "AU", "NL", "US", "NZ", "CA", "IE", "LI", "DE", "SE",
   "CH", "JP", "HK", "IS", "KR", "DK", "IL", "BE", "AT", "FR",